 Now go through the rest of the installation process.
 Once Prestashop is installed, go into the directory on your computer that Prestashop is installed to.
 You need to delete the install folder and rename the admin folder, like in the image below.

 Now it is time to test it out.
 In your browser navigate to localhost/prestashop and start enjoying your new Prestashop installation.
 If you have any problems or questions about Prestashop please visit the Prestashop forum.
-When you get ready to move your shop to a hosted server, I would recommend Web Hosting Buzz, they have excellent customer service and Prestashop works flawlessly on their machines.
+When you get ready to move your shop to a hosted server grab a dedicated server.
 Happy selling!